Singularities on Fano fibrations and beyond: Introduction

 \section{\bf Introduction}

 We work over an algebraically closed field $k$ of characteristic zero unless stated otherwise.\\

-We prove various statements about behaviour of singularities on a fibration $f\colon X\to Z$.
-This involves singularities of $X$, of the fibres of $f$, and of the base $Z$.
+We prove various statements regarding behaviour of singularities on fibrations $f\colon X\to Z$ where $X,Z$ are algebraic varieties and $f$ is a surjective projective morphism.
+This involves singularities of $X$, of the fibres of $f$, of the base $Z$, and other structures associated with the fibration.
 Understanding singularities on fibrations is a natural and important aspect of algebraic geometry, particularly birational geometry, as it frequently appears in inductive understanding of algebraic varieties.
-It is also important in other areas of mathematics, e.g. in arithmetic geometry (cf. [\ref{Silverman}, Chapter IV, Section 8]).
+It is also important in other areas of mathematics and beyond, e.g. in arithmetic geometry (e.g. [\ref{Silverman}, Chapter IV, Section 8]) and mathematical physics (e.g. [\ref{BLee-1}]).

 In this paper, we treat singularities in general settings (e.g. \ref{t-bnd-mult-lc-places-fib-main}) but we also pay particular attention to the case when the fibration $f$ is a Fano fibration or a log Calabi-Yau fibration.
+Assume for now that $f\colon X\to Z$ is a \emph{Fano fibration}, i.e. $X$ has log canonical (lc) singularities, $-K_X$ is ample over $Z$, and $f$ is a contraction.
+There are three main cases to consider: \begin{enumerate} \item $\dim Z=0$: global case, \item $0<\dim Z<\dim X$: fibre space case, \item $\dim Z=\dim X$: birational case. \end{enumerate} There have been many fundamental problems associated with these different cases.
+For years, a key focus of our work has been a program dedicated to resolving these problems.
+Some of the main problems in case (1) were settled in [\ref{B-Fano}][\ref{B-BAB}].
+The aim of this paper is to settle some of the main problems in case (2).
+The final phase of this program is case (3) with multiple open problems that are being pursued elsewhere.

-Assume for now that $f$ is a Fano fibration, i.e. $X$ has ``good" singularities, $-K_X$ is ample over $Z$ and $f$ is a contraction.
-For simplicity of this discussion assume $X,Z$ are $\Q$-factorial.
-Iskovskikh conjectured that if $f$ is a 3-fold conic bundle (i.e. $\dim X=3$ and $\dim Z=2$) and if $X$ has terminal singularities, then $Z$ has canonical singularities.
+We will then focus on case (2).
+Assume again that $f\colon X\to Z$ is a {Fano fibration}, and for simplicity of this discussion, assume $X,Z$ are $\Q$-factorial.
+Iskovskikh conjectured that if $f$ is a conic bundle (i.e. $\dim X-\dim Z=1$) and if $X$ is a 3-fold with terminal singularities, then $Z$ has canonical singularities.
 This conjecture was proved by Mori and Prokhorov [\ref{MP2}].
+Moreover, Shokurov conjectured that if $f$ is a conic bundle and if $X$ has canonical singularities (with $X$ of arbitrary dimension), then $Z$ has $\frac{1}{2}$-lc singularities which was proved by Han, Jiang and Luo [\ref{HCY}].
+Both the canonical singularities in Iskovskikh conjecture and the $\frac{1}{2}$-lc singularities in Shokurov conjecture are optimal.